Elsa Peretti: Modeling

 In 1964, Peretti became a fashion model, working in Barcelona, Spain.
 In 1968 she moved to New York City on the advice of Wilhelmina Modeling Agency.
-In the early 1970s, along with Karen Bjornson, Anjelica Huston, Alva Chinn, Pat Cleveland, and Pat Ast, among others, she became one of designer Halston's favoured troupe of models, nicknamed the Halstonettes.
+In the early 1970s, along with Karen Bjornson, Anjelica Huston, Alva Chinn, Pat Cleveland, Chris Royer, and Pat Ast, among others, she became one of designer Halston's favoured troupe of models, nicknamed the Halstonettes.

 During the late 1970s Peretti was a frequent regular of Studio 54, alongside designer Halston, Andy Warhol, Liza Minnelli, Bianca Jagger, Cher, and Donald and Ivana Trump.

 According to Halston, "Elsa had style: she made the dress she was modeling her own."
 Helmut Newton's photograph "Elsa Peretti in Bunny Costume"—she posed for him in a Playboy Bunny costume on Halloween 1975—is considered a lasting image of the 1970s.

 In 2019, she was interviewed in the documentary Halston (CNN films), recalling her years of working, partying, and friendship with the designer.

 Jewelry design

 In 1969, Peretti began creating new jewelry styles for a handful of fashion designers in Manhattan.
 Her first design, working with a silversmith in Spain, was a two-inch bud vase made of sterling-silver as a pendant on a leather thong necklace, that was inspired by a find at a flea market.
 Worn in a runway show by one of Giorgio di Sant' Angelo's models, it was a hit.
 By 1971, she was designing jewelry for Halston.
-She continued to use silver, helping shift the material’s standing from "common" to a popular choice for Liza Minnelli and others.
-Minnelli recalled encountering Peretti’s work after Halston advised her to try wearing silver: “ ‘My god,’ I thought...All I could think of was Albuquerque.
+She continued to use silver, helping shift the material's standing from "common" to a popular choice for Liza Minnelli and others.
+Minnelli recalled encountering Peretti's work after Halston advised her to try wearing silver: " ‘My god,' I thought...All I could think of was Albuquerque.
 But then Elsa brought out all these things...Everything was so sensual, so sexy.
-I just loved it.”
+I just loved it."

 Peretti quickly rose in the jewelry field, receiving the 1971 Coty Award for jewelry design, and had her first appearance in Vogue magazine.
 In 1972 Bloomingdale's, one of New York's landmark department stores, opened a dedicated Peretti boutique.
 In 1974, she signed a contract with Tiffany & Co to design silver jewelry; her work for them was the first time Tiffany had sold jewelry in that material in 25 years.
 By 1979, she was the firm's leading designer.
 Her silver pieces were seen as "fun" and attracted a younger clientele.
 The introduction of silver revised the category of fine jewelry and, comparatively more affordable, became something women began increasingly buying for themselves as opposed to traditionally receiving as a gift.
-Peretti’s reintroduction of silver to the company proved so popular that in 2002, the company began raising prices simply to retain a sense of exclusivity for the brand.
+Peretti's reintroduction of silver to the company proved so popular that in 2002, the company began raising prices simply to retain a sense of exclusivity for the brand.